mrbusche/backseatfan.com/_posts/2009-12-06-saturday-night-live-tiger-woods.md

   </p>

   <p>
-    Pretty good skit on Saturday Night Live About the Tiger Woods &#8220;Accident&#8221;.
+    Pretty good skit on Saturday Night Live About the Tiger Woods "Accident".
 One of the better skits that has been on SNL lately, hopefully they can keep it up.
   </p>
 </div>